“Where do I find web design clients?”

 For example, you’ve probably gone to a conference (or a local industry event), met tons of interesting people, and thought, “wow, I should add them all on LinkedIn!”

 Follow that instinct.
 You never know who might lead to a new client.
-Your new connection might pass along smaller projects if you’re a freelancer, or refer to your expertise for more in depth client projects (we know — we’ve seen some of these collaborations come out of Unite, Shopify’s partner and developer conference).
+Your new connection might pass along smaller projects if you’re a freelancer, or refer to your expertise for more in depth client projects (we know — we’ve seen some of these collaborations come out of Shopify Unite, our annual partner and developer conference).

 If you’re really serious about networking, consider creating a spreadsheet that you can update after each event.
 Write down who you met, what their specialty is, and why you should keep in touch with them.